 If you do not intervene in a case, you will not receive notice when filings are made in the case unless you have signed up to follow the docket for the case.
-See how to follow a docket.
+Information on Following a Docket or Document Type: http://azcc.gov/hearing/following-a-docket.

-To request intervention, you must file a written request to intervene, either (a) by filing a hard copy request (meeting filing requirements) with Docket Control (Docket Control, 1200 West Washington, Phoenix, AZ 85007), or (b) by eFiling the request.
+To request intervention, you must file a written request to intervene, either (a) by eFiling the request, or (b) by filing a hard copy request (meeting filing requirements) with Docket Control (Docket Control, 1200 West Washington, Phoenix, AZ 85007), or .
 Your request should be filed or eFiled by the deadline specified or as quickly as possible after you learn of the case.
 (You can use the Sample Intervention Request for guidance or complete the Fillable Intervention Request Form.)

 Your request to intervene must contain the information below:

 You must serve a copy of your request to intervene on each party of record on the service list for the case.
 The service list for the case can be found by searching for the case docket number using eDocket on the Commission website and selecting the "service list" tab on the page for the case.
 You must file your request to intervene with the Commission and serve it on the parties to the case on the same day.

 For information about providing service on parties, see "How do I serve documents on other parties?" on the Intervention Fact Sheet.